mheravi91/papers/src/content/papers/physics-informed-rock-motion.md

+---
 title: "Physics-informed data-driven modeling of rock motion dynamics in excavation using a high-fidelity simulator"
-summary: "Physics-informed neural network trained on 200 high-fidelity excavation simulations delivers accurate rock-motion forecasts across soils and horizons."
+summary: "Open-access journal pre-proof describing a physics-informed neural network surrogate trained on 200 high-fidelity excavation simulations to forecast rock motion with physically consistent constraints."
 venue: "Simulation Modelling Practice and Theory"
 year: 2025
 authors: